kognifai/Galore/SDK-documentation/casestudy.md

 This is a very much simplified model of a wind turbine, but we already have a representation of some of the main components of a real turbine.
-In general, the more data we have and the more context we want to provide the more detail we will add to our model.
+In general, the more data we have, the more context we want to provide, and the more detail we add to our model.
 It is also possible to provide multiple models of the same asset with different level of detail.

 When we are happy with the model, we can make it into a "model template" and then apply the same template to each turbine in our wind farm.

 > Note that the tags here are indicated with dashed lines.
-This indicates that this is a link to another part of the complete asset model.
-In this case the nodes representing data tags are the same as we got automatically from the Edge system.
-We just point to them in our asset model.
+This is a link to another part of the complete asset model.
+In this case, the nodes representing data tags are the same as we got automatically from the Kongsberg Edge system.
+We just point them in our asset model.
 These links are part of the template and as far as each edge model has the same tags, we can include the complete link in the template.
 If the tag varies from one asset to another we can adjust the